Open Bible Data Home About News OET Key

 YLT six steps hath the throne, and a round top [is] to the throne behind it, and hands [are] on this [side] and on that, unto the place of the sitting, and two lions are standing near the hands,

-DBY the throne had six steps, and the top of the throne was rounded behind; and there were arms on each side at the place of the seat, and two lions stood beside the arms;
+Drby the throne had six steps, and the top of the throne was rounded behind; and there were arms on each side at the place of the seat, and two lions stood beside the arms;

 RV There were six steps to the throne, and the top of the throne was round behind: and there were stays on either side by the place of the seat, and two lions standing beside the stays.

-WBS The throne had six steps, and the top of the throne was round behind: and there were stays on either side on the place of the seat, and two lions stood beside the stays.
+Wbstr The throne had six steps, and the top of the throne was round behind: and there were stays on either side on the place of the seat, and two lions stood beside the stays.

-KJB The throne had six steps, and the top of the throne was round behind: and there were stays on either side on the place of the seat, and two lions stood beside the stays.[fn][fn]
+KJB-1769 The throne had six steps, and the top of the throne was round behind: and there were stays on either side on the place of the seat, and two lions stood beside the stays.[fn][fn]

-BB And the seate had sixe steppes, and the toppe of the seate was rounde behinde, & there were pommelles on either syde on the place of the seate, and two lions stoode besyde the pommelles.
+Bshps And the seate had sixe steppes, and the toppe of the seate was rounde behinde, & there were pommelles on either syde on the place of the seate, and two lions stoode besyde the pommelles.

-GNV And the throne had six steps, and the top of the throne was round behind, and there were stayes on either side on the place of the throne, and two lions standing by the stayes.
+Gnva And the throne had six steps, and the top of the throne was round behind, and there were stayes on either side on the place of the throne, and two lions standing by the stayes.

-CB And the seate had sixe steppes, and ye heade of the seate was roude behynde.
+Cvdl And the seate had sixe steppes, and ye heade of the seate was roude behynde.
 And there were two postes to leane vpo on both the sydes of the seate, and two lyons stode vpon the leanynge postes,

-WYC which trone hadde sixe grees; and the hiynesse of the trone was round in the hynderere part; and tweine hondis on this side and on that side, holdynge the seete, and twei lyouns stoden bisidis ech hond;
+Wyc which trone hadde sixe grees; and the hiynesse of the trone was round in the hynderere part; and tweine hondis on this side and on that side, holdynge the seete, and twei lyouns stoden bisidis ech hond;

-(which throne had six grees; and the hiynesse of the throne was round in the hynderere part; and tweine hands on this side and on that side, holdynge the seete, and two lyouns stood beside each hond;)
+(which throne had six grees; and the hiynesse of the throne was round in the hynderere part; and tweine hands on this side and on that side, holdynge the seete, and two lyouns stood besides each hond;)

-LUT Und der Stuhl hatte sechs Stufen, und das Haupt am Stuhl war hinten rund.
+Luth Und der Stuhl hatte sechs Stufen, und das Haupt am Stuhl war hinten rund.
 Und waren Lehnen auf beiden Seiten um das Gesäß, und zween Löwen stunden an den Lehnen.

-CLV qui habebat sex gradus: et summitas throni rotunda erat in parte posteriori: et duæ manus hinc atque inde tenentes sedile: et duo leones stabant juxta manus singulas.
+ClVg qui habebat sex gradus: et summitas throni rotunda erat in parte posteriori: et duæ manus hinc atque inde tenentes sedile: et duo leones stabant juxta manus singulas.

 10:14-29 To further describe Solomon’s splendor, the writer builds upon the details of the queen’s visit (10:1-13), describing Solomon’s wise use of wealth in his palace complex (10:14-21) and concluding with the far-reaching effects of Solomon’s wisdom in commercial arrangements (10:22-29).